Suredbits/sb-api/README.md

 <!-- h1 instead of # to avoid TOC including header -->
 <h1>JS/TS client library for Suredbits APIs</h1>

-This is a client library for interactig with the Suredbits APIs for NFL, NBA and cryptocurrency market data.
+This is a client library for interacting with the Suredbits APIs for NFL, NBA and cryptocurrency market data.
 See our [API docs](https://suredbits.com/api) for more information.

 - [Add it to your project:](#add-it-to-your-project)
     - [Yarn](#yarn)